 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|

 Accounting and financial literacy skills are needed by every business in the world.
 It is a globally recognised profession with a broad range of roles, often leading to careers in senior management.
 Master of Accounting (Professional) graduates are eligible for employment in professional accounting practices (public accounting or chartered accountants), corporations, the public sector and not-for-profit organisations.
 The degree is also useful to managers who are exposed to accounting on a day-to-day basis.

 It is recommended that you become an affiliate of a professional body such as CPA Australia or Chartered Accountants Australia & New Zealand (CAANZ).
 These groups provide valuable opportunities to network with other professionals in the industry.

-Master of Accounting (Professional) students must complete the following thirteen subjects:
+Master of Accounting (Professional) students must complete the following twelve (12) subjects:

 - ACCT71-305 Auditing